ECCC-MSC/open-data/docs/msc-data/nwp_gdps/readme_gdps_en.md

 The Global Deterministic Prediction System (GDPS) is a coupled atmosphere (GEM), ocean and sea ice (NEMO-CICE) deterministic numerical weather prediction model.
 Forecasts are carried out twice a day for 10 days lead time.
 The geographical coverage is global on a native Yin-Yang grid at 15 km horizontal resolution.
 Data is available for 33 vertical levels and interpolated on a global latitude-longitude uniform grid with 0.2 degree horizontal resolution.
 Variables availability in number and time frequency is a function of forecast lead time.

-GDPS is also running a 10 km uncoupled component.
-This component is moslty used as a boundary conditions for regional systems and atmospheric forcing for environmental systems.

 ## Access